-- Notes: 1.
-Hajime Satomi, Chairman of the Board and CEO and COO, and Haruki Satomi, Executive Vice President (Director of the Board), directly hold a majority of the shares of FSC Co., Ltd. - 2.
-Transaction prices are determined in the same way as for general transactions and with reference to market prices. - Consumption taxes are not included in transaction amount.

-Willions or year

-End of period

-Transaction account

-Name of related individual or company Position and principal business Description of the Company's transactions amount Accounts balance

-FSC Co., Ltd. (Note 1) Non-life insurance agent Payment of insurance (Note 2) ¥35 Prepaid expenses ¥21

-Accrued expenses 1

 Notes: 1.
-Hajime Satomi, Chairman of the Board and CEO and COO, and Haruki Satomi, Executive Vice President (Director of the Board), directly hold a majority of the shares of FSC Co., Ltd.
+Hajime Satomi, Chairman of the Board and CEO and COO, and Haruki Satomi, Executive Vice President (Director of the Board), directly hold a majority of the shares of FSC Co., Ltd. 2.
+Transaction prices are determined in the same way as for general transactions and with reference to market prices.

+3. Consumption taxes are not included in transaction amount.

+Millions of yen Name of related individual or company Position and principal business Description of the Company's transactions Transaction amount Accounts End of period account balance FSC Co., Ltd. (Note 1) Non-life insurance agent Payment of insurance (Note 2) ¥35 Prepaid expenses ¥21 Accrued expenses 1

-- 2. Transaction prices are determined in the same way as for general transactions and with reference to market prices. - 3.
+Notes: 1.
+Hajime Satomi, Chairman of the Board and CEO and COO, and Haruki Satomi, Executive Vice President (Director of the Board), directly hold a majority of the shares of FSC Co., Ltd. 2.
+Transaction prices are determined in the same way as for general transactions and with reference to market prices.

 Consumption taxes are not included in transaction amount.